rafalfaro18/.dotfiles/README.md

 # workspace 10 is my ? basically a wildcard I can use it for privacy
 # or I have dedicated workspace 9 clearly labeled for private things

+# I can use OBS Preview Projector to control WS9 from some other WS even if I screen share with some other software that isn't OBS

 # unplug the hidden monitor with
 swaymsg output HEADLESS-1 unplug
 ```